 Title 6 of the Official Compilation of the Codes, Rules, and Regulations of the State of New York (NYCRR) Part 597 requires that all aboveground tanks larger than 185 gallons and all underground tanks that store specific chemicals be registered with NYSDEC.
 The Laboratory holds a Hazardous Substance Bulk Storage Registration Certificate for six tanks that store treatment chemicals for potable water (sodium hydroxide and sodium hypochlorite).
 The tanks range in capacity from 200 to 1,000 gallons.
-In June 2015, BNL renewed its Chemical Bulk Storage Registration in accordance with NYSDEC directives and received a Hazardous Substance Bulk Storage Registration Certificate, which will not expire until July 27, 2017.
+In 2015, BNL renewed its Chemical Bulk Storage (CBS) Registration in accordance with NYSDEC directives and received a Hazardous Substance Bulk Storage Registration Certificate.
+This certificate will expire on July 27, 2017.